emptynick/breville-barista-touch/Readme.md

 25. ???
 26. ??? (red cable)

+Finding out more pins should be pretty easy once I removed the power PCB.

 ## The debug port

-The 20 pin header which is accessible by removing the top panel and opening the rubber lid.
+The 20 pin header is accessible by removing the top panel and opening the rubber lid.
 This port is very interesting and should allow us to dump and reflash the firmware.
 At this point I figured the following pinout: